 In order for a student to have one of these specializations, he will have to register, using the optional curricular units (UC), of the 4 specific UC.
 Only if you successfully complete the 4 UC in that area you can complete the specialization.

-The offering of Courses and Minors is subject to their selection by a required minimum number of students.
-It is also important to consider that there are restrictions on the number of enrollments per course.
+The opening of elective courses, and consequently the specializations, is subject to the selection of courses by a sufficient number of students.
+It is also important to consider that there are limitations on the number of students enrolled per course.

 Digital Transformation Technologies: